sanjanb/Machine-Learning/index.md

 # Machine Learning Notes

-Welcome to my personal notes for [Stanford's CS229: Machine Learning](http://cs229.stanford.edu/).
+Welcome to my personal notes on Machine Learning.
-This site is built using the **[documentation-theme-jekyll](https://github.com/tomjoht/documentation-theme-jekyll)** and hosted on GitHub Pages.
+This site is built using Jekyll and is organized for clean, minimal reading and easy navigation.

 ---